agubler/test-repo/README.md

-# test-repo
+# dojo-codesandbox-template
-Created with CodeSandbox
+The [codesandbox](https://codesandbox.io) template for Dojo